Offbeatlop/MID_Project/logbook.md

 problems with the interconection among computers.
 Able to do it between MACs but unable with Linux.

+## Fourth meeting

+We still have problems with the communication among machines.
+In order to avoid losing time on that aspect, we started focusing on the web interface functionality.
+We have, then, three parallel working groups:

+- One focused on the filesystem description and the interchanging protocol.
+Testing is done over local files at the moment
+- Another focused on obtaining the connectivity among computers through RMI.
+- The last one working on the web interface.

+### Web interface development

+Here we will specify our first approach to the web interface
+functionality:

+The web interface will be installed in a server running on only one of the nodes.
+Its objective is for users connecting from machines different from the one where its shared folder is, and still being able to make changes to the shared filesystem.

+In order to reach that, the node storing the server must initiate the filesystem convergence process when an access to the webpage is required, so as to offer the latest version of the filesystem.
+Then, the user will make changes through the interface and commit those changes if he wish.
+Finally, the node will start a new convergence process to store those changes on the shared filesystem.

 ## Notes
 - Do not send huge files all at once.
 Divide it in little chunks of